grasshoff/philhistcomp/projects/piraha_language/argument.md

 3. Truthfulness of the proposed translations.

+**Data for the proof**
+The sentence I want to analyze in Pirahã is the following very basic proposition "1=1".
+To translate this proposition into Pirahã I have written a script that crawls the entire data set to find usages of the two words "1" and "=".
+The closest translation to "1" that I have found is "hoi", the closest translation for "=" I have found is "ia". "ia" seems to mean "is" rather than "=", but its the only candidate that could come into question.

 **Syllogism**:
+Let us assume for the sake of the argument that the contrary of what we want to prove is the case, for that matter:
-Assumption "piraha can express arithmetics"
+"Pirahã can express arithmetics"

-If piraha can express arithmetics it can express arithmetic propositions.
+If Pirahã can express arithmetics it can express arithmetic propositions.

-If piraha can express arithmetic propositions it can express simple arithmetic propositions like 1 = 1 the translation for 1 = 1 in Piraha is hoi ia hoi hence 1 = 1 = hoi ia hoi hoi ia hoi can be translated back to 1 = 1.
-Hence from a true statement follows a true statement.
-So far so good.
+If Pirahã can express arithmetic propositions it can express simple arithmetic propositions like 1 = 1 (is this problematic?)

+The translation for 1 = 1 in Pirahã is "hoi ia hoi", hence, in some sense, "1 = 1 = hoi ia hoi".

+"hoi ia hoi" can be translated back to 1 = 1.
+From statement "1=1" follows "1=1".
+"1=1" is true, so from a true statement follows a true statement.
+Let us use for the truth expressed by "1=1" the variable "P".
+Therefore from "P" follows
+P -> P.

-But from 1 = 1 we can also derive hoi ia hoi, which can be translated back to 1 = 2, which is false.
+But "hoi ia hoi" can also be translated back to "1 = 2".
+"1 = 2" is false on the other hand, or in other words is not-P ("-P")

-Hence, using Piraha translations, we can derive both a true and a false statement when translating a simple arithmetic proposition like "1 = 1".
-In other words, we can derive both "P" and non-"P" from a Q. Therefore our assumption, that piraha can express arithmetics must be dropped, and the contrary is true.
-Piraha cannot express arithmetics.
+Hence, using Pirahã translations, we can derive both a true and a false statement when translating a simple arithmetic proposition like "1 = 1".
+In other words, we can derive both "P" and non-"P".
+Therefore our assumption, "Pirahã can express arithmetics" must be dropped, and the contrary is true.
+The negation of this proposition would be, "It is not the case that Pirahã can express arithmetics" or in other words "Pirahã cannot express arithmetics".

-hoi ia hoi can also be translated as 1 = 2 hence 1 = 1 = 1 = 2
-but that is false.

-1 + 1 = 2
-hói (few) "plus" hói (few) ia (is) hói (few)

-1 + 2 = 3
-hói (few) "plus" hói (few) ia (is) hói (few)

-from this would follow that
-1 + 1 = 1 + 2

-and

-2 = 3, which is an inconsistency, needless to say, a mathematics holding such internal contradictions would hardly take off the ground.

-Concludingly it can be said that the Pirahã language does not allow for arithmetic propositions, at least as we have historically used and developed the concept of arithmetic.